TheoKanning/RoboND-Kinematics-Project/writeup.md

 ![DH Parameter Diagram][dh_diagram]

 Note that Joints 4, 5, and 6 share a common origin in my diagram even though that is not the case in the URDF.
-The joint origins can be moved arbitrarily along their Z axes, and this was done to create a spherical wrist.
+The joint origins can be moved arbitrarily along their Z axes, and this was done to create a spherical wrist, which I'll explain in detail later.
 The parameter d_g is a composite of Joint 6's offset from it assigned origin in my diagram and the distance from the gripper to joint 6 in the URDF file.

 Here's the complete DH table filled in with values form the URDF file: